nyudlts/ultraviolet-deposit/README.rst

 =====================

-This repository is a custom deposit module for UltraViolet and it will be used as an extension in the main UltraViolet project.
+This repository is a custom deposit module for UltraViolet, and it will be used as an extension in the main UltraViolet project.

 This module can be added to the main UltraViolet project by running the command below in the local UltraViolet root folder